 - Option C. Use TS 33.107 [11] and TS 33.108 [21] natively as defined in those documents.

-For implementations that include EPS/5GS interworking, Option A shall be used.For virtualised 4G implementations from Release 15 onwards (including combined 4G / 5G scenarios), 4G shall be virtualised based on the architecture in clause 5.6.
+For implementations that include EPS/5GS interworking, Option A shall be used.
+For implementations that include EPS features introduced after release 15, Option A shall be used.
+Option

+For virtualised 4G implementations from Release 15 onwards (including combined 4G / 5G scenarios), 4G shall be virtualised based on the architecture in clause 5.6.
 For such implementations the LI architecture for 4G / LTE shall be implemented using an ADMF as defined in the present document (including LIPF and LICF split).
 However, equivalent reference points as specified in TS 33.107 [11] shall be used where appropriate (e.g. X2 is equivalent to LI_X2 in the present document and MDF is equivalent to MF/DF).
 Security and audit requirements as defined in clause 8 of the present document shall be applied to such 4G scenarios.

 **** START OF NEXT CHANGE (MAIN DOCUMENT) ****